Welcome to Ilmenau!

 It is possible that online lectures are offered in your study program.
 However, we cannot tell you exactly which subjects this applies to.
 This is because the lecturers are free to decide how they organize and hold their lectures.

-The corona situation in Germany is currently very relaxed, therefore there are almost no corona restrictions at the TU Ilmenau.
-(See Corona info page)
+The corona situation in Germany is currently very relaxed, therefore there are no corona restrictions at the TU Ilmenau.

 The library, mensa and counseling centers are open for you.
 The sports program is available without restrictions and cultural and recreational events take place on a large scale.